Woodland Mushroom - Crochet Pattern

 Assembly

 To attach the crochet mushroom cap to the stalk, crochet through both the cap loops and only the front loop of the stalk.
 Use the working yarn from the cap to single crochet around both the cap and the stalk simultaneously.
-Crochet 23 single crochets, pause, and lightly stuff the cap (only for the cone-shaped cap).
-Then, continue working the last 10 single crochets to close.
+Crochet 23 single crochets, then continue working the last 10 single crochets to close.
 Fasten off and weave in any remaining ends.

 Share Your Creation!